stephenberry/glaze/README.md

 Glaze provides macros to more efficiently register your C++ structs.

-> In order to use these macros you must include the header: `glaze/core/macros.hpp`
+> These macros are included in the header: `glaze/core/macros.hpp`

 - GLZ_META is for external registration
 - GLZ_LOCAL_META is for internal registration